ngli-me/ia_knn/README.md

 > Provide a brief summary of how you might change your program if you needed to support multiple central fills at the
 > same location?

+I structured my code modularity and maintainability, so adding this feature wouldn't be too bad.
+Instead of storing a single `Facility` in the `HashMap`, we can instead store a `Vec<Facility>`, containing any overlapping facilities.
+Then, when we pop elements off of the `PriorityQueue`, we can just keep a running counter.

 > Provide a brief summary of how you would change your program if you were working with a much larger world size?

+If the world size was significantly larger, there are some optimizations we can do such as implementing a k-d tree, or adding locality sensitive hashing.
+However, these approaches are more difficult to maintain.

+Past a certain point, we can keep the setup, but I would use something like `PostgreSQL` and leverage the spatial query abilities to solve for the nearest neighbors.
+In this case, we can remove the `knn()` function, and replace it with the database connection.